malewins/Plant-iCLIPseq/README.md

 ```

 #### 00 download of resources
 At the start of the workflow the required gene annotation and reference genome need to be downloaded and saved in the corresponding folders (``annotation/`` and ``reference/``).
-As a sample dataset we provide unprocessed reads from AtGRP7 iCLIP (SRR24391474) which can be downloaded by executing the follwing script or alternatively via SRA Selector ():
+As a sample dataset we provide unprocessed reads from AtGRP7 iCLIP (SRR24391474) which can also be downloaded by executing the follwing script or alternatively via SRA Selector or the SRA-toolkit (https://github.com/ncbi/sra-tools):

 ```
 ./00_download_resources.sh
 ```
+For the sample workflow the read file needs to be present in the ``00_raw_fastq`` under the name ``AtGRP7-GFP.fastq.gz``.

 After the download has finished the integrity of the sample ``FASTQ`` file is assessed by:

 ```